connor-rice/POA/README.md

 ## Calculating the Intermediate State

 To complete a POA, an attacker must find the values of the intermediate state.
 The intermediate state is the part between the decryption and the XOR operation against the previous block.
+Remember, the goal is to inject The word "WIN" into the plaintext by manipulating the padding scheme and finding the intermediate state values.

 To calcuate the intermediate state, refer to the diagram below to see how the last byte of plaintext is calculated: